dbuysse/tnris.org/content/markdown/geographic-information-office/2015-01-01-summary-of-gio-activities.md

 ### Some of the things we did...

 - Collaborated with Texas Department of Information Resources for **GIS Infrastructure Needs**.
-- Engaged with State and Federal Agency partners to reset communication.
+- Engaged with State and Federal Agency partners to **reset communication**.
 - Conducted **Community Interest Surveys**.
     - Imagery-as-a-Service Solutions
     - Priority Statewide GIS Layers